creachadair/imath/doc.md

 algorithm works.

-The breakpoint between the "normal" and the recursive algorithm is controlled by a static constant `multiply_threshold` defined in imath.c, which contains the number of significant digits below which the standard algorithm should be used.
-This is initialized to the value of the compile-time constant `MP_MULT_THRESH` from imath.h.
-If you wish to be able to modify this value at runtime, compile imath.c with `IMATH_TEST` defined true in the preprocessor, and declare
+The breakpoint between the "normal" and the recursive algorithm is controlled by a static digit threshold defined in `imath.c`.
+Values with fewer significant digits use the standard algorithm.
+This value can be modified by calling `mp_int_multiply_threshold(n)`.
+The `imtimer` program and the `findthreshold.py` script (Python) can help you find a suitable value for for your particular platform.

-    extern mp_size multiply_threshold;

-When `IMATH_TEST` is defined, this variable is defined as a mutable global, and can be changed.
-Otherwise, it is defined as an immutable static constant.
-The `imtimer` program and the `findthreshold.py` script (Python) can help you find a suitable value for `MP_MULT_THRESH` for your particular platform.

 ```
 const char *mp_error_string(mp_result res);